CescaNeri/DataMining-MachineLearning/data-mining/decision-tree/model.md

 ![](cost.jpg)

 ## ROC Space (Receiver Operator Characteristics)
-Roc graohs are two-dimensional graphs that depict relative tradeoffs between benefits (TP) and costs (FP) induced by a classifier.
+Roc graphs are two-dimensional graphs that depict relative tradeoffs between benefits (TP) and costs (FP) induced by a classifier.
 We distinguish between:

 - **Probabilistic classifiers** return a score that is not necessarily a *sensu strictu* probability but represents the degree to which an object is a member of one particular class rather than another one
--**Discrete classifier** predicts only the classes to which a test object belongs
+- **Discrete classifier** predicts only the classes to which a test object belongs

 ![](ROC.jpg)